sadpotat/bookstore-next.js/README.md

 $ npm run dev
 ```

-Now navigate to "http://localhost:3000" on any browser and you should see the site.
+Now navigate to http://localhost:3000 on any browser and you should see the site.

 </br>

 # The Backend

-The entire database is hosted on MongoDB.
-All daabase requests are sent using the [Axios package](https://axios-http.com/).
+The entire database is hosted on **MongoDB**.
+All database requests are sent using the [Axios package](https://axios-http.com/).

 I am currently hosting the project's data on my own MongoDB account.
-The uploaded files already contain a userID and password for connecting to the cluster.
-So for now, you will not need your own MongoDB account for running this project.
+The uploaded files already contain a user and password for connecting to the collection.
+So for now, you will not need your own MongoDB account for running this project. **However, this account only has `find` permissions for the collection, so the `ADD`, `EDIT` and `DELETE` features will not work for you.**

 If you are unable to connect, that might mean that I am no longer hosting the database.
 In that case, you will need a [MongoDB account](https://www.mongodb.com/cloud/atlas/register) to host your data.
-For reference, I have a copy of the database at `bookstore3/sample_db.json`.
+For reference, I have a copy of the collection containing book data at `bookstore3/sample_db.json`.

 </br>

 # The Frontend

-The user interface uses Material UI.
+The user interface uses **Material UI**.

 ## Home